Credit Score Analysis By Underwriters During Mortgage Process

 - Public Records which includes bankruptcies in the past 10 years, judgments, tax liens, foreclosures, short sales, and other public records

-- Credit Inquiries on creditors that has pulled and reviewed credit report
+- Credit Inquiries on creditors that have pulled and reviewed a credit report

 - Contact information of all creditors